idris-lang/Idris-dev/docs/tutorial/interp.rst

     interp env (App f s) = interp env f (interp env s)

-Operators and interpreters are, again, direct translations into the equivalent Idris constructs.
+Operators and conditionals are, again, direct translations into the equivalent Idris constructs.
 For operators, we apply the function to its operands directly, and for ``If``, we apply the Idris ``if...then...else`` construct directly.